Apple Wallet Will Soon Let Users Add US Passports as Digital IDs

 Combine your Apple Wallet digital ID with a Clear Plus membership to breeze through airport security in minutes.

-Come fall, however, that will change when Apple Wallet adds support for US passports with the iOS 26 update.
-In addition to giving iPhone users nationwide a digital ID option, regardless of which state they live in, it’s also handy for travelers who don’t have a REAL ID compliant driver’s license yet.
+Come fall, however, that will change when Apple Wallet adds support for U.S. passports with the iOS 26 update.
+In addition to giving iPhone users nationwide a digital ID option, regardless of the state in which they live, it’s also handy for travelers who don’t have a REAL ID compliant driver’s license yet.
 Your passport is an acceptable REAL ID alternative to get through TSA.

 If you’re eager to try out this new feature, you can enroll in the beta release coming in July.
 This gives iPhone users early access to the software before it’s ready for wide release.